urschrei/polylabel-rs/README.md

 An auto-generated header file is available at [`include/header.h`](include/header.h)

 ## Performance vs Accuracy
-Using a 3.4 GHz Core i7, finding a label position on a ~9k-vertex polygon (representing the Norwegian mainland) using a tolerance of `1.0` takes around 35 ms. Depending upon the dimensions of your polygon(s), you may require a higher tolerance (i.e. a smaller number).
+Using a 4-core 2.3 GHz Intel Core i5, finding a label position on a ~9k-vertex polygon (representing the Norwegian mainland) using a tolerance of `1.0` takes around 9 ms. Depending upon the dimensions of your polygon(s), you may require a higher tolerance (i.e. a smaller number).
 See [here](https://gis.stackexchange.com/questions/8650/measuring-accuracy-of-latitude-and-longitude/8674#8674) for some guidance on the accuracy provided by each decimal place.

 ## Binaries
 Binary libs for: